-- AmTrust have updated their projections since my Scheme Report was issued to allow for the impact of the COVID-19 pandemic.
-The updated projected posttransfer SCR coverage ratios are as follows: - AIU 172%, in excess of risk appetite of 140%; and - AA 147%, in excess of risk appetite of 145%. - Dividend payments from AIU (and AEL and Motors Insurance Company Limited ("MICL"), a subsidiary of AFSI) and a €5m contribution from AII (which was paid on 30 June 2020) will be used to support AA's SCR coverage ratio post-transfer.
-Further detail is provided in section 3.2. - The coverage ratios for AIU and AA will be guaranteed to be at least the level of risk appetite until 30 June 2021 by a Net Worth Maintenance Agreement (NWMA) with AmTrust Financial Services Inc. (AFSI), a parent company of the Amtrust entities.
+- Amtrust have updated their projections since my Scheme report was issued to allow for the impact of the COVID-19 pandemic.
+The updated projected posttransfer SCR coverage ratios are now as follows: - AEL 140%, in line with risk appetite: - AIU 172%, in excess of risk appetite of 140%; and - AA 147%, in excess of risk appetite of 145%. - Dividend payments from AEL, AIU, Motors Insurance Company Limited ("MICL"), a subsidiary of AFSI, and a €5m contribution from AII (which was paid on 30 June 2020) will be used to support AA's SCR coverage ratio post-transfer.
+Further detail is provided in section 3.2. - The coverage ratios for AEL, AIU and AA will be guaranteed to be at least the level of risk appetite until 30 June 2021 by a Net Worth Maintenance Agreement (NWMA) with AmTrust Financial Services Inc. (AFSI), the parent company of the Amtrust entities.
 This commitment ultimately depends on the financial strength of AFSI and the Amtrust Group.
-This agreement is expected to be signed before the Sanctions Hearing. - In the event of SCR coverage ratios falling below the risk appetite level for AIU or AA, I would expect AmTrust to implement management actions to restore the SCR coverage ratio to at least the risk appetite level.
-Given this, I have placed limited reliance on the NWMA, although the fact that AmTrust's support has been formalised in the agreement does increase policyholder security up to June 2021.

-Following privatisation, AFSI no longer discloses its consolidated financial information publicly and so is not rated.
+This agreement is expected to be signed before the Sanctions Hearing. - In the event of SCR coverage ratios falling below the risk appetite level for AEL, AIU or AA, I would expect AmTrust to implement management actions to restore the SCR coverage ratio to at least the risk appetite level.
+Given this, I have placed limited reliance on the NWMA, although the fact that AFSI's support has been formalised in the agreement does increase policyholder security up to June 2021. - Following privatisation, AFSI no longer discloses its consolidated financial information publicly and so is not rated.
 However, members of the AmTrust Group have a current A. M. Best Financial Strength Rating, as of 13 August 2019, of "A-" (Excellent) reflecting its balance sheet strength (categorized by A. M. Best as very strong) and level of free assets.

-Policyholder communication and other
+3704510 Policyholder communications and other

-- AIU has communicated with policyholders and placed notices in various publications in line with the communication plan outlined in my Scheme Report. - There have been no objections to the Proposed Transfer as at 21 July 2020. - Following an application for a licence in San Marino, AA has received a positive opinion from IVASS which now allows it to conduct insurance activity in San Marino.
-AA is now engaging with the San Marino Insurance Authority to register the licence. - The CBI has approved AIU's licence applications for the following: - Class 13 General Liability (approved 29 April 2020); - Class 10 Motor Vehicle Liability Italy (23 June 2020); - Class 10 Motor Vehicle Liability Greece (24 June 2020); and - Class 17 Legal expenses (1 July 2020); and - Class 15 Surety (16 July 2020).
+- AEL has communicated with policyholders and placed notices in various publications in line with the communication plan outlined in my Scheme Report, no changes to the plan were required due to the COVID-19 pandemic. - There have been no objections to the Proposed Transfer, as at 17 July 2020. - Following an application for a licence in San Marino, AA have received a positive opinion from IVASS which now allows them to conduct insurance activity in San Marino.
+AA is now engaging with the San Marino Insurance Authority to register the licence. - AIU is in the process of applying to the CBI for additional class licences and passporting rights for surety business.
+This is a territory extension application and not a new licence application.
+The expectation is that these policies could be treated as residual policies and transferred after 31 July 2020, as soon as the CBI has approved the licence. - The CBI has approved AIU's licence applications for the following: - Class 13 General Liability (approved 29 April 2020); - Class 10 Motor Vehicle Liability Italy (23 June 2020); - Class 10 Motor Vehicle Liability Greece (24 June 2020); and - Class 17 Legal expenses (1 July 2020).